johndunne2019/pands-problem-set/README.md

 **9. Solution_9.py**

 This file contains my solution to problem 9 on the problem set.
 The program reads in a text file and outputs every second line.
 The program takes the filename from an argument on the command line.
+The first thing I did was create a new text file and I used the with open command to open the file in 'w' mode which is write mode.
+I then asked for a line to be printed to the file.
+I then reopened the file in 'a' mode which appends text to the existing text in the file.
+In order to have lines printed from the file when the program runs the file should be opened in 'r' mode for reading.

 **Further reading and references**
 * We covered this material in the week 7 lecture video- "opening files for reading and writing"
 * The with open command is the recommended way to open a file from the command line as the file is closed automatically after operation
 * I read about the with open keyword here: https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files
+* I read about writing to a file: https://www.w3schools.com/python/python_file_write.asp
+* I read about reading a file: https://www.w3schools.com/python/python_file_open.asp and https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files

 ## References